tomjkidd/javascript/kotemplateplugin.js.md

 		}
 	});

-By creating a templatePath config variable and using a default extension when none is provided (.html), I can configure a common location for all of my templates and then use a more consise form to load dependencies.
+By creating config variables for the template directory and file extension, I can configure a common location for all of my templates and then use a more consise form to load dependencies.

 	require(['jquery', 'knockout', 'pn!Template1', 'pn!Template2', ..., 'pn!TemplateN'], function ($, ko){
 	});